Fabrício Werdum: Professional Fighters League

 On November 16, 2020, Werdum announced he had signed a multi-fight deal with the Professional Fighters League promotion and will compete in the 2021 PFL heavyweight tournament.
-He made his promotional debut against Team Nogueira fighter Renan Ferreira on May 6, 2021 at PFL 3.
+He made his promotional debut against Team Nogueira fighter Renan Ferreira on May 6, 2021, at PFL 3.
 He lost the fight via technical knockout in the first round.
 The loss was surrounded by controversy as replays showed Ferreira tapping out while Werdum had him locked into a triangle choke right before Ferreira finished Werdum.
 On May 10, the New Jersey State Athletic Control Board announced that Ferreira's TKO win against Werdum was overturned to a no contest due to the controversy of the stoppage.

-Werdum was scheduled to face Brandon Sayles on June 25, 2021 at PFL 6.
+Werdum was scheduled to face Brandon Sayles on June 25, 2021, at PFL 6.
 However, it was later announced that Werdum had pulled out due to injuries suffered in his last bout.

+Gamebred FC

+After over two years away from competing in the sport, Werdum announced that he had signed a new contract with an unnamed promotion.
+Werdum was then booked to compete against in a rematch against Junior Dos Santos in a bare knuckle MMA fight at a Gamebred FC event on September 8, 2023.
+He lost the fight by split decision.

+Global Fight League

+On December 11, 2024, it was announced that Werdum was signed by Global Fight League.

+Werdum was scheduled to face Frank Mir at a to be announced date and location.
+However, the bout was cancelled in March 2025 as a result of Mir having to undergo an emergency surgery.
+In turn, Werdum had to withdraw from the season due to an injury.
+Furthermore, in April 2025, it was reported that all GFL events were cancelled indefinitely.